Leadership Styles in Management

-In business and project management, a manager is an individual who directs workforce or controls resources of an organization in compliance with rules, principles or values that have been established.
+In business and project management, a manager is an individual who directs the workforce or controls the resources of an organization in compliance with rules, principles, or values that have been established.

-Therefore, a manager coordinates his team members duties and routines with authority and power.
-Some of the managers possess leadership skills and they tend to be leaders.
-However most of the managers are not leaders.
+Therefore, a manager coordinates his team member’s duties and routines with authority and power.
+Some of the managers possess leadership traits and they tend to be leaders.
+However, most of the managers are not leaders.

 In a project, the project manager must carry the skills of a leader because he has to direct and manage his team towards the project goals.

 However different types of organizational structures give the project manager different authority and power.
-For example, in projectized organizations , the project manager has full authority and power over the resources.
-On the other hand, in functional organizations role of the project manager is very limited.
+For example, in a projectized organizational structure, the project manager has full authority and power over the resources.
+On the other hand, in a functional organizational structure, the role of the project manager is very limited.

-Daniel Goleman, who popularized the notion of Emotional Intelligence, describes six different leadership styles in his book “Primal Leadership” which are visionary, coaching, affiliative, democratic, pacesetting and commanding.
-Each leadership style has strengths and weaknesses depending on the situations.
+Daniel Goleman, who popularized the notion of Emotional Intelligence, describes six different leadership styles in his book “Primal Leadership” which are visionary, coaching, affiliative, democratic, pacesetting, and commanding.
+Each style has strengths and weaknesses depending on the situation.